OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 **Your identity**.
 If someone has access to your account, they can do things as you, such as post things to Twitter, reset accounts, or access sensitive information.

-In 2017, the Twitter account of CNN’s host, Anderson Cooper claimed his account was was [*compromised*](http://thehill.com/homenews/media/364646-anderson-cooper-says-twitter-account-hacked-after-tweet-calling-trump-a).
+In 2017, the Twitter account of CNN’s host, Anderson Cooper claimed his account was [*compromised*](http://thehill.com/homenews/media/364646-anderson-cooper-says-twitter-account-hacked-after-tweet-calling-trump-a).
 And even with two-factor authentication enabled, Deray McKesson ([*@deray*](https://www.wired.com/2016/06/deray-twitter-hack-2-factor-isnt-enough/)), a prominent figure in the Black Lives Matter movement, had his account breached.
 The lesson: High-profile individuals are disproportionately targeted, and must take extra steps to lock down their account tightly.

 **Specifically your email**.
 Your email is very strongly tied to your identity.
 In fact, most online accounts allow you to reset authentication with email, so, if your email gets compromised, many other accounts can be compromised.
 Your email is also often a trusted contact for the inbox of the people you know, so an attacker can more easily become a trusted contact if your email is compromised.
 Generally, when it comes to securing your online accounts, securing your primary email should be your first priority.